Please remember to stay local and follow government guidelines.

 Probably the best Special Hot Chocolate I’ve enjoyed so far!
 A visit here means good adventure playgrounds for the children, a lovely short buggy friendly walk around the grounds, a muddier walk option of the Lotherton Boundary walk (not pushchair friendly) and of course a great little cafe.
 You’ll often find an ice cream van parked up too.
 Everyone is happy!

 Enjoy walking round the gardens of Crag House Farm and a short conservation walk, or take the path towards Cookridge Cricket pitch and back.
-They’re serving hot drinks, treats and ice creams.
-The Farm Shop remains open, and they’re offering Friday Night Take-Aways that you can take home with you!
-Thank you to local mum Anna for reminding me of this one!

 Take a walk along the River Wharfe at Boston Spa, you should be able to manage with a pushchair other than a small section of wide steps at the children centre’s end of the riverside.
 Walk back through the town.
 This 5km walk takes in two playgrounds and you can enjoy the various options on Boston Spa High Street.
 See the os route here.
 Thank you to local mum Catherine Hill for this suggestion!